pabs-code/ThreshApp-image-thresholding/README.md

 ---

-## 📚 Project Overview
+## Project Overview

-This is a **Streamlit-based application** for image thresholding that segments the foreground from the background using object-oriented principles.
+TreshApp is a **Streamlit-based application** for image thresholding that segments the foreground from the background using.
 The tool provides an intuitive interface for experimenting with different threshold values.

 ---

-## 📦 Features
+## Features

 - ✅ **Interactive Threshold Slider**: Adjust threshold value between 0 and 255.
 - ✅ **Image Segmentation**: Apply binary thresholding to grayscale images.